+Analysis of Text B: how has the writer used language to create meaning and representation? (including pictures/colour etc)

-representation? (including pictures/colour etc) Comparison of Text A and Text B:
+Comparison of Text A and Text B:

+Similar?
+Different?
+How?

+Representation of their

+product

-Representation of their product Use of colour Use of pictures/position of the pictures Slogan
+Use of colour

+Use of pictures/position of the

+pictures

+Slogan

+Siogan

-Find your own advert or text and annotate it with features.
-Write a 500 word analysis of how the producer has used language to create meaning and representation.
-Use the model from transition to help you.
+Task Three: Find your own advert or text and annotate it with features.
+Write a 500 analysis of how the producer has used language to create meaning and representation.